sdwird/ro-archive/README.md

 ## 📜 Overview
 ⚠️ Important: Use Safe Executors

-If you're using this script, please make sure you're using a safe executor.
-Here's a quick guide on some popular ones:
-🔒 Executor Safety Ratings:

 Xeno – ✅ Safe and reliable.
 Solara – ⚠️ Slightly risky (Windows Defender may flag it as suspicious).
 Ronix – ⚖️ Likely safe, but the UI is not user-friendly, and it can be unstable.
 Krnl – ✅ Safe (likely).

-For more safe exploits, visit: WeAreDevs Exploits.
-🆕 Latest Update
+for good and safe exploits, visit: https://wearedevs.net/exploits 🆕 Latest Update

 Version: 16.03.2025